 The use of locking plates has exploded within the orthopaedic community in the UK in recent years.
 They have revolutionised the way some injuries are treated.
 Fusing (“arthrodesing”) shoulder joints used to be a difficult procedure, not because the dogs found a fused shoulder hard to use, but because bending a conventional bone plate to fit the contours of the shoulder was a challenge and a half.

-We have done a number of these shoulder arthrodesis cases now, successfully using the SOP locking plate system to give these dogs back near normal forelimb use.
+At West Midlands Referrals, we have done several of these shoulder arthrodesis cases, successfully using the SOP locking plate system to give these dogs back to normal forelimb use.
 A few of these cases are documented here:

 Case 1) A 1.5 kg Yorkshire Terrier with a chronic shoulder dislocation had her shoulder fused with the smallest size of SOP locking plate.
 The screws are only 2mm in diameter, but they look massive against the tiny bones of this minature patient.